Italia Conti Academy of Theatre Arts: Italia Conti Associates

-'School for Stars'
+School for Stars

-A CBBC series entitled School for Stars followed pupils at the Italia Conti Academy of Theatre Arts, showcasing the school's activities and featuring events from the students' day-to-day lives.
+The CBBC series School for Stars followed pupils at the Italia Conti Academy of Theatre Arts, showcasing the school's activities and featuring events from the students' day-to-day lives.
 Each series followed a set of students during the school term.
 The series mainly featured the Theatre Arts School (Juniors) and occasionally featured students from the various 16+ courses.
 School For Stars first aired in 2011, and a third series began on 2 September 2013.
 The show was narrated by Reggie Yates.